-- by Firefox user 13513062, 2 years agoGood at blocking mishaps, but it over-doing it on some websites.
+- Rated 2 out of 5by Firefox user 13513062, 2 years agoGood at blocking mishaps, but it over-doing it on some websites.
 For example, none of the ebay's websites is functional due to Disconnect blocking it.

-- by Firefox user 14984399, 4 years agoI'm concerned, because googletagmanager.com is not blocked anymore.
+- Rated 2 out of 5by Firefox user 14984399, 4 years agoI'm concerned, because googletagmanager.com is not blocked anymore.
 On the one hand, I can understand the arguments , as Google Tag Manager is not a tracker itself, and it's fine for me to unblock it.
 BUT the domain googletagmanager.com is also used to serve retargeting scripts and Google Ad scripts.
 This aspect is not mentioned at all in the discussion , which worries me even more!

-- by Firefox user 13574850, 4 years agoFor an extension that's supposed to be about privacy, the fact that the permissions have changed to now require "unlimited storage of client side data" is incredibly suspicious.
+- Rated 2 out of 5by Firefox user 13574850, 4 years agoFor an extension that's supposed to be about privacy, the fact that the permissions have changed to now require "unlimited storage of client side data" is incredibly suspicious.

 Developer responseposted 4 years agoWe did not change the permission on our end.
 Also, we collect zero data (except if you explicitly volunteer it, like if you send us an email).
 Our entire business is protecting your privacy, we don't make any money on your data.
 In order to block trackers on websites you visit we need the permissions we ask for, unfortunately.

 - Rated 2 out of 5by ononoma, 4 years agoWould be great but often "forgets" what I whitelisted on FF.
 No problem w/Opera or Chrome, but I don't want to use them as they're less secure.
 Since I disabled this on FF opening browser is faster because my home page isn't blacklisted by this ext.
 Yes, I even whitelisted my homepage in FF options.
 Running Windows.
 Give me a solution and I'll gladly change my review.
 Using other quality priv/sec ext.s so not flying naked, but this was, could be a nice layer.
 Yeah, I saw the instructions about installing it before other P&S ext.s.
 Still "forgets".
 This is review is meant to be constructive, not negative.
 I know these ext.s are hard work.

 Developer responseposted 4 years agoReally appreciate the feedback and we are looking into a solution to these issues.
 Would be great to have more details about "forgetting" whitelisting.
 Is this happening between sessions, for example.
 Any more details sent to email@example.com would be appreciated.
 Thank you.

-- by Firefox user 14393819, 4 years agoThis extensions apparently is not maintained: it hasn't been updated in two years; also, it has some no longer used code, e.g. /data/services.js is no longer used because the data was moved to /data/services.json.
+- Rated 2 out of 5by Firefox user 14393819, 4 years agoThis extensions apparently is not maintained: it hasn't been updated in two years; also, it has some no longer used code, e.g. /data/services.js is no longer used because the data was moved to /data/services.json.
 Furthermore, Disconnect is rather limited in features compared to uBlock Origin, AdGuard, Adblock/Ablock Plus, etc. Specifically, it uses domain-based filters, so is unable to block site's own tracking.
 You might as well install a hosts file and/or block third-party cookies and get pretty much the same result as with Disconnect at a fraction of resource use.

-- by Firefox user 9777552, 4 years agoGood, but not good enough.
+- Rated 2 out of 5by Firefox user 9777552, 4 years agoGood, but not good enough.
 This add-on blocks any 3rd party cookies on the current domain.
 But it doesn't work in more complex scenarios.
 When you log in to some web site via Facebook, Google or similar provider, after login completed, the cookies set by these authentication services - Facebook, Google etc. - remain set.

-- by fireside, 5 years agoThis blocks embedded Twitter images from showing on many web pages, such as on Huffington Post pages.
+- Rated 2 out of 5by fireside, 5 years agoThis blocks embedded Twitter images from showing on many web pages, such as on Huffington Post pages.
 And there is no option to change that, other than disabling Disconnect.
 And I am not sure this addon is needed anymore since Adblock Plus also has options to block tracking.
 And their options don't block embedded Twitter images from showing on pages.

-- by Firefox user 13115620, 5 years agoDisconnect always used to block ads.
+- Rated 2 out of 5by Firefox user 13115620, 5 years agoDisconnect always used to block ads.
 Then a year or so ago it stopped working with Firefox.
 After a very long period of time it re-appeared, fixed.
 Trouble is now it lets ads through when a page loads, but when the page is refreshed the ads disappear.
 So I don't know whether it's stopping sites tracking me, which I guess is its core purpose.

 Edit (Oct 29): Tried re-installing, didn't fix it.

 Developer responseposted 5 years agoThank you for sharing your experience, and that is very strange.
 While our extension does not block all ads, it is designed to block those that are privacy invasive.
 If you haven't, you may want to uninstall then reinstall the extension to be sure it's properly set up since you've had trouble with the extension previously as well.

-- by grahamperrin, 5 years agoI used Disconnect (alongside Privacy Badger) for a few weeks.
+- Rated 2 out of 5by grahamperrin, 5 years agoI used Disconnect (alongside Privacy Badger) for a few weeks.

 Developer responseposted 5 years agoThank you for taking the time to share your experience and your feedback on this.
 If you ever have any questions, please be sure to reach out to us at firstname.lastname@example.org.
 We would be glad to clear up anything that is unclear.